pospi/talk-solidity-blockchain-intro/solidity-notes.md

 <br /><br /><br /><br />*<sub><em>No, really... look it up.
 Start here: http://www.coindesk.com/microscope-economic-environmental-costs-bitcoin-mining/</em></sub>

 ???
 Worth stressing that environmental impact is something that not many people are discussing or even openly acknowledging, and that needs to change.

 Also that in no way do any future optimisations or improvements make this less true.
 When you get down to the basic physics of things, burning energy is burning energy; and we don't have enough of it for everyone right now.
+We could just as easily ask how many tonnes of CO<sub>2</sub> have been burnt up by ancient code in OpenSSL.

 Eth 2.0 / proof of stake, Peercoin, Litecoin & even Ripple (despite its political shortcomings) are great examples of where things should be moving.